-With K-12 schools and higher education institutions moving classes online, and almost everyone staying at home – practicing social distancing in a collective effort to stop the spread of COVID-19 – we listed some tips below to help students stay on track while learning and studying at home.
+With K-12 schools and higher education institutions moving classes more and more online – we listed some tips below to help students stay on track while learning and studying at home.

 Set up a dedicated space